 It is not bad to get a credit report, per se, just be advised that it will hurt your credit score each time you do it.
 It is better for you to use a third party service like Credit Karma to check on your score with a snapshot look, which won’t impact the New Credit & Length of Credit History part of your score.

-Equifax is the one used most often and is the most accurate.
+Equifax is the one used most often and is considered by some to be the most accurate.